With a total hammer of £170k, our Military Watches Auction in September underlined just how collectable these rare timepieces have become.

 Military watches have a fascinating history with some of the most sought-after timepieces coming from the now legendary Dirty Dozen manufacturers.
 Twelve watchmakers were commissioned by the British Ministry of Defence during the war to make watches specifically for military use.

 The companies included Buren, Cyma, Eterna, Grana, Jaeger Le Coultre, Lemania, Longines, IWC, Omega, Record, Timor and Vertex.
 Along with serial numbers to identify the wearer and symbols showing them to be government property, many are engraved to the caseback with W.W.W which stands for ‘watch, wrist, waterproof.’
 All of these watches were to have a black dial and precise 15 jewel movement.

 McTear’s sells more watches in dedicated auctions than any other Scottish auction house and judging from recent consignments we can expect another high-quality sale on 10 April.

 In addition to an impressive array of ‘Dirty Dozen’ watches, our next auction will also include a number of other examples of 20th century rare and interesting military timepieces.
 Highlights include Lot 750 – a rare Cyma example in very good condition and estimated at £500–800, and two Longines watches (lots 754 and 761) which have a combined lower estimate of £350.

-The next Military Watches Auction takes place on 10 April and entries are invited for a limited time.
+The next Military Watches Auction takes place on 10 April.